zzossig/hugo-theme-zdoc/README.md

 ## Zdoc theme for Hugo

 Thank you for click me!.
-Zdoc theme is a simple documentation theme powered by Hugo1
+Zdoc theme is a simple documentation theme powered by Hugo

 ## Table of contents